-This section provides a conceptual overview of the WSUS system.
+This section provides a conceptual overview of the Windows Server Update Services (WSUS) system.
 This document assumes that the reader has the following background knowledge:

-- SOAP Web service based protocols - Use of XML to package data
+- SOAP web service-based protocols - Use of XML to package data

 The Windows Server Update Services system enables IT administrators to distribute and manage software updates from a central location to a large number of computers.
 Administrators are able to approve software updates to groups of computers and retrieve status reports to monitor the state of update installations across those computers.
-The Windows Server Update Services system consists of one or more Windows Server Update servers and many Windows Server Update clients.
-The Windows Server Update server enables administrators to synchronize updates from a parent Software Update server, organize computers into groups for efficient update management, approve updates for installation, and generate reports on update installation activity.
-Multiple servers can be configured as a hierarchy to allow a variety of deployment options with either autonomous control or centralized control.
-The Windows Server Update client is capable of detecting updates that are applicable from the available set of updates on the server, install such updates, and report installation activity back to the server.
+The Windows Server Update Services system consists of one or more WSUS servers and many WSUS clients.
+The WSUS server enables administrators to synchronize updates from a parent WSU server, organize computers into groups for efficient update management, approve updates for installation, and generate reports on update installation activity.
+Multiple servers can be configured as a hierarchy to allow a variety of deployment options, either with autonomous control or with centralized control.
+The WSUS client can detect updates that are applicable from the available set of updates on the server, install those updates, and report installation activity back to the server.